starshaquinte/Live-Project/README.md

 to create the Index, Edit, Create, Details, and Delete pages).

 <h4>Style CRUD Pages Part 2: Index Page for Calendar Event</h4>
 Created a button using the 'create new' link.
+Styled the calendar events to be displayed more like a calendar and less like a table.
+The
+Calendar displays the month and day of the event followed by the start time and end time.
+Also added a description box to include details of the event.